wc-toolkit/cem-generator/packages/docs/src/content/docs/plugins/creating-plugins.md

 This guide walks through building a detector plugin from scratch.
 The same principles apply to annotator plugins.

+## Pipeline lifecycle

+`generateCem()` processes a project in this order:

+1. Build a shared TypeScript program from `tsconfig.json`.
+2. Run the built-in vanilla detector and user-supplied detectors per file.
+3. Merge detector fragments using `conflictPolicy` (`last-wins` by default, or `throw`).
+4. Run detector `afterAllFiles` hooks for cross-file detector work.
+5. Materialize built-in inheritance.
+6. Run annotators with the complete manifest.
+7. Convert the internal manifest to CEM 2.1.0 output.

+Detector plugins should stay isolated and return fragments for the classes they detect.
+Use `afterAllFiles` for cross-file detection that still belongs to the detector.
+Use an annotator for independent enrichment after all detectors have finished.

+Detector patches can add fields with `byDeclaration` or `byClassName`.
+The `replaceByDeclaration` and `replaceByClassName` forms are reserved for replacing inheritable collections.
+Annotator patches are additive-only and cannot overwrite fields already produced by a detector.

 ## Plugin Types

 ### DetectorPlugin